Coleford Railway: Coleford Railway

 The primitive technology of the Monmouth Railway was a source of continuing frustration to its users, and in 1870 definite steps were taken towards providing a modern railway to the town.
 In fact the Severn and Wye Railway had its main line not far to the east, although difficult terrain intervened.
 The Severn and Wye Company submitted a parliamentary bill in the 1872 session to convert its Milkwall Tramway to railway operation and extend it to Coleford.

 At the same time a nominally independent group, in fact sponsored by the Great Western Railway, proposed a branch line from the Wye Valley Railway at Wyesham to Coleford.
 The GWR already owned the portion of the former Monmouth Railway as far as Coleford, and now the Coleford Railway would convert it to modern standards.

-Both the Severn and Wye Railway and the Coleford Railway schemes were authorised on the same day: the Coleford Railway was thus incorporated by Act of Parliament of 18 July 1872, with authorised capital of £66,000.
+Both the Severn and Wye Railway and the Coleford Railway schemes were authorised on the same day: the Coleford Railway was thus incorporated by an act of Parliament, the Coleford Railway Act 1872 (35 & 36 Vict. c. cxx) of 18 July 1872, with authorised capital of £66,000.
 It was to be 5 miles 20 chains in length.

-Davis says a second Act was required:
+Davis incorrectly says a second act of Parliament was required in 1875:

-"An Act of July 18, 1872 authorised the construction of the Coleford Railway from Wyesham to Coleford.
-These powers were not exercised, and the Coleford Branch was built... under an Act of 1875."
+In reality, the powers of the Coleford Railway Act 1872 were revived and extended by the Coleford Railway Act 1877 (40 & 41 Vict. c. l), of 28 June 1877.

 The Coleford Railway followed the route of the Monmouth Tramroad for part of its route, but included several deviations to eliminate the sharp curves that were unsuitable for main line railway operation.
 The railway included four tunnels over its route, but there was only one intermediate station, at Newland.